jreisstudio/cabureh/README.md

  * Added a class to test the Arduino connection.

 ## Backlog
- * To Create a way to send and get info from analogic pins.
  * To create a slave for arduino official  wifi shield